We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-jamesnumpana +0 points · about 3 years ago
+jamesnumpana +0 points · over 3 years ago

 I had a similar situation and my trusted dentist took an impression and returned with a solid plastic device that was instantly useless.
 It was too thick, made noise when I ground my teeth and was totally unacceptable as a bruxism treatment.
 It made me brux more because it was upsetting to use and subconsciously I focussed on grinding it to death.